gameserverapp/Platform/Documentation/docs/dashboard/game_servers/mods_plugins.md

 ![Mods & plugins - Install mod](/img/dashboard/gameserver/mods_plugins/install_mod.jpg)

 ### Change load order
 Certain mods need to load in using a specific load order.
-The load order can be changed by grabbing the <icon icon="fa-solid fa-sort" size="md" /> and drag the mod to the desired position.
+The load order can be changed by grabbing the <Icon icon="fa-solid fa-sort" /> and drag the mod to the desired position.

 ![Mods & plugins - mod load order](/img/dashboard/gameserver/mods_plugins/change_mod_load_order.jpg)